Hong Kong Student Visa

-We provide a free in-house Hong Kong student visa service for all our overseas students of Intensive 15 or 24 English or Mandarin Language courses.
+We provide a complimentary in-house Hong Kong student visa service for all our overseas students of Intensive 15 or 24 English or Mandarin Language courses.

 Upon application, our staff will arrange your student visa ready for your language course start date.
 We also offer a translation service for your documents, if you do not have English or Chinese language copies.